realzzz/wechateditor/README.md

 ### Check out desgins & code guidence at this [Doc](Docs/design.md)

 ### About this project
-This is our company's project from scratch since Feb/2016, the development last for about three month.
+This is our company's project from scratch since Feb/2016, the development last for about three months.
 I've designed the whole architecture and implement majority of the code.

 Other two engineer who involved in this project:
++ [Vaninadh](https://github.com/mindyue) UI framework designer, main developer for editor UI.
++ [Xuyitao](https://github.com/xuyitao) Web spider expert, everything related to spider is his contribution.